-For each of your assigned MHP Medicaid members that presents to your office, simply calculate and document their BMI annually.
-In order to receive your incentive payment, submit a claim to MHP using the identified CPT code and corresponding diagnosis code.
-As an MHP contracted PCP, you are eligible to receive one \$5 incentive per adult annually.
+For each of your assigned MHP Medicaid members who present to your office, annually calculate and document their BMI.
+In order to receive your incentive payment, submit a claim to MHP using the identified HCPCS code and corresponding diagnosis code.
+As an MHP contracted PCP, you are eligible to receive one annual \$5 incentive per adult.